cristian-guerrero/legion-go-tricks/README.md

 You can also enable custom fan curves, but this is an experimental feature that [requires manual setup](https://github.com/aarron-lee/LegionGoRemapper/#custom-fan-curves)

 - note that this uses the exact same functionality as LegionSpace on Windows, so it has the same limitations
+- custom fan curves might need additional bios updates from Lenovo to be fully functional
 - back button remapping should not be used w/ PS5 controller emulation

 ### CSS Loader Plugin - Themes